StockNews.com Begins Coverage on Enservco (NYSEAMERICAN:ENSV)

-StockNews.com began coverage on shares of Enservco (NYSEAMERICAN:ENSV – Free Report) in a research report released on Wednesday morning.
-The brokerage issued a sell rating on the oil and gas producer’s stock.
+StockNews.com started coverage on shares of Enservco (NYSEAMERICAN:ENSV – Free Report) in a research report report published on Sunday.
+The firm issued a sell rating on the oil and gas producer’s stock.

-Enservco (NYSEAMERICAN:ENSV – Get Free Report) last released its earnings results on Monday, May 15th.
-The oil and gas producer reported ($0.07) earnings per share for the quarter.
-The company had revenue of $8.91 million during the quarter.
+Enservco (NYSEAMERICAN:ENSV – Get Free Report) last posted its earnings results on Monday, May 15th.
+The oil and gas producer reported ($0.07) earnings per share (EPS) for the quarter.
+The business had revenue of $8.91 million for the quarter.
 Enservco had a negative net margin of 25.76% and a negative return on equity of 129.30%.

 Enservco Company Profile